-- We will make lots of opportunities for children to think about how people are different and how this is a positive thing, not something to be afraid of. - We will help children to build self-esteem and feel happy about being themselves. - We will try to make sure that the adults in the school set a good example by behaving in a caring and considerate way.

-- We will make sure all children know what bullying is and what it looks like.
+- We will make lots of opportunities for children to think about how people are different and how this is a positive thing, not something to be afraid of. - We will help children to build self-esteem and feel happy about being themselves. - We will try to make sure that the adults in the school set a good example by behaving in a caring and considerate way. - We will make sure all children know what bullying is and what it looks like.
 We will tell all children that prejudice related bullying is wrong at least once a term.
-We will always challenge children who use the word 'gay' to mean things they don't like e.g. 'those trainers are so gay'. - We will encourage all the children to tell an adult if they are worried about bullying. - We will have posters and booklets in key places around the school so that children can get help elsewhere if they can't talk to an adult in school (e.g. Child-line for general bullying, the Intercom Trust for homophobic bullying) - We will work with the Anti-Bullying in Cornwall Service.
+We will always challenge children who use discriminatory language, even if it is used within a different context. - We will encourage all the children to tell an adult if they are worried about bullying. - We will have posters and booklets in key places around the school so that children can get help elsewhere if they can't talk to an adult in school (e.g. Child-line for general bullying, the Intercom Trust for homophobic bullving) - We will work with the Anti-Bullying in Cornwall Service.

-Reporting and Recording Bullying
+Reporting & Recording Bullying